Driverless Cars Not Proven To Be Safer

 We don’t know how safe driverless cars are — for several reasons.
 These are:

 - There is no national clearinghouse tracking data regarding driverless car safety.
-Basic information, such as fatalities and accidents related with automated technology, is not publically available in one place.
+Basic information, such as fatalities and accidents related to automated technology, is not publically available in one place.
 Actuaries want driverless car manufacturers to share data so insurers can anticipate the risk insurers cover.
 That is not happening.

-- The lack of apples-to-apples comparisons between driverless cars and human driven conventional vehicles in similar scenarios.
+- The lack of apples-to-apples comparisons between driverless cars and human-driven conventional vehicles in similar scenarios.
 Existing research considers different issues.
 And the conclusions vary.
 Further, driverless car experiments are taking place in near perfect driving conditions where accidents are less likely anyway.
 Also, since automated cars cannot handle inclement weather or a quick Bambi crossing, imperfect humans who take the wheel can still be at fault.

 - The pass off risk between automated systems and human drivers is huge for determining safety and liability.
 That point of transition, when automated vehicular technology senses danger and mere humans have to take control is fraught with problems.